 I don't like using my favorite cookbooks in the kitchen.
 They get messy and don't last as long.
 I also don't like having to look for them when I need them.
 To solve this problem, I made up a list of recipes that I make often, then I bought 2 of the wire-bound index card pads.
 I didn't put the entire recipe in the pad most of the time.
 I put in whatever I needed to be reminded of when I make the recipe, such as an ingredient list, oven temperatures, and cooking or baking times.
 This allowed me to keep each recipe confined to one card.

 I seal cherished recipes in clear contact paper, and then scotch tape to the inside of my kitchen cabinate doors.
 They're preserved, and handy when I need to check an amount or a procedure.
-You can edge them with gaily colored contact paper for a nice country patchwork effect.

 I keep my favorite, often-used recipes inside the cabinet doors above my kitchen counter.
 No more fumbling with pages in a cookbook with cookie dough on my fingers or books taking up space on my counter.
-Keeping recipes inside the cabinet door puts the recipe at eye level.